 This article is for those of us who are big enough to admit that yes, all the gear in the world can’t make up for crappy technique, but it can sure as hell add to it.

 Whether you’re a seasoned pedal pro, or just about to start your adventure in the world of stompboxes, then you’ll definitely find something in here that will feel at home in between your guitar and amp.

-The 17 best guitar pedals that you can buy in 2020 are just around the corner.
+The 17 best guitar pedals that you can buy are just around the corner.
 Or, I guess, just down the page.

 If you are in the latter group, welcome to the club!
 And also, welcome to years of GAS (gear acquisition syndrome), empty bank accounts, and colorful metal boxes littered across your bedroom floor.
 You’re in for a ride….